Bishopscourt, Darling Point

-Bishopscourt, Darling Point is a heritage-listed residence and former archbishop's residence at 11A Greenoaks Avenue, Darling Point, Municipality of Woollahra, New South Wales, Australia.
+Bishopscourt, Darling Point is a heritage-listed residence and former archbishop's residence at 11A Greenoaks Avenue, Darling Point, Sydney, Australia.
 It was designed by J. F. Hilly (1846), Edmund Blacket (1859) and Leslie Wilkinson (1935) and built from 1846 to 1849 by Thomas Woolley (1841); Thomas Sutcliffe Mort.
 It is also known as Bishopscourt and Greenoaks.
 Up until December 2015, the property was owned by the Anglican Diocese of Sydney; and is now privately owned.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Colonial history

-Originally known by its Aboriginal name Yarranabbee, Darling Point was called Mrs Darling's Point by Ralph Darling (1825-31 Governor) in honour of his wife.
+Originally known by its Aboriginal name Yarranabbee, Darling Point was called Mrs Darling's Point by Ralph Darling (1825–31 Governor) in honour of his wife.
 At that time the area was open forest, but after New South Head Road was built in 1831 timber cutters felled most of the trees, and the land was subdivided.
 Most of the plots, covering 9 to 15 acre in this area, were taken up between 1833 and 1838.
 The suburb became known as Darling Point.

 Several notable people bought land and built homes here, including surveyor-general Sir Thomas Mitchell's Carthona and one-time home Lindesay.
-Around the middle of the 1800s residents included the Reverend George Fairfowl Macarthur, one time rector at St Mark's church, Darling Point, members of the Tooth family, brewers, at Swifts, and Samuel Hordern, retail king.
+Around the middle of the 1800s residents included the Reverend George Fairfowl Macarthur, one time rector at St Mark's Church, Darling Point, members of the Tooth family, brewers, at Swifts, and Samuel Hordern, retail king.

 Percyville, later Greenoaks

 The land (of what became Percyville/Greenoaks/Bishopscourt) (then allotment 11) was purchased by Elizabeth Pike and Thomas Smith (Elizabeth Pike's "grant" passed to Richard Jones and Joseph Hyde Potts in between June 1835 and July 1836.
-By 1835-6 a small residence was built by Richard Jones - presumably s three roomed single storey cottage with an entrance porch. c.
-1840 the house was extended - presumably made two storeys - its architect is unknown.
+By 1835–6 a small residence was built by Richard Jones – presumably s three roomed single storey cottage with an entrance porch. c.
+1840 the house was extended – presumably made two storeys – its architect is unknown.
 A window was removed from the west facade space G11 and an oriel window was installed.

-By 1841, a portion of Jones & Potts' land and of Smith's grant (making up 11 acre) was purchased by Thomas Woolley, ironmonger, who built a two-storey stone cottage "Percyville" on the site with J. F. Hilly as architect.
+By 1841, a portion of Jones & Potts' land and of Smith's grant (making up 11 acre) was purchased by Thomas Woolley, ironmonger, who built a two-storey stone cottage "Percyville" on the site with John Frederick Hilly as architect.
 Most of the front of the present house is this original Percyville design.

 Originally known as Greenoaks, Bishopscourt was designed by Edmund Blacket.
-A cottage originally occupied the site, and the owner, Thomas Sutcliffe Mort, built the sandstone Gothic Revival mansion around this building, circa 1850-1860.
+A cottage originally occupied the site, and the owner, Thomas Sutcliffe Mort, built the sandstone Gothic Revival mansion around this building, circa 1850–1860.
 Further extensions were made in 1935 after being designed by Leslie Wilkinson.
 The exterior features Tudor windows and carved doors and crests.
 The interior was based on the Palace of Westminster and is considered to be an outstanding example of Blacket's work, with stained-glass windows, tiled floors, an elaborate staircase and panelled library.